 MARIE STETTLER KLEINE

-Marie Stettler Kleine is a Teaching Assistant Professor in the Department of Engineering, Design, & Society.
+Marie Stettler Kleine is an Assistant Professor in the Department of Engineering, Design, & Society.
 She conducts research on engineering practice and pedagogy, exploring its origins, purposes, and potential futures.
 Marie is especially interested in the roles of values in engineers’ pursuit to “do good.”

 Marie received her B.S. in mechanical engineering and international studies from Rose-Hulman Institute of Technology and M.S. and PhD in science and technology studies (STS) from Virginia Tech.
 She also earned a graduate certificate in human-centered design (HCD) from the Interdisciplinary Graduate Education Program at Virginia Tech.